 Glasses, unfortunately, are not allowed in your passport photo.

-No hats, beanies, headphones, wireless bluetooth/hands-free devices, or other head coverings are allowed in your photos.
+No hats, beanies, headphones or bluetooth earbuds, or other head coverings are allowed in your photos.
 However, if your head covering is for religious or medical purposes and you choose to leave it on, you must provide a signed statement that verifies that.

 Most types of clothing are acceptable, as long as it’s something you’d wear on a normal day.
 However, uniforms are not allowed.